 When distributing managerial powers in an organization, it is necessary to take into account a number of important circumstances:

-• The powers of each entity must be linked to the powers of those with whom it has to cooperate in order to ensure their interaction and, ultimately, the balance of the entire management system.
+• The powers of each subject must be linked to the powers of those with whom it has to cooperate in order to ensure their interaction and, ultimately, the balance of the entire management system.

 1. The principle of delegation based on expected results.